The IGFA Light Tackle Invitational

 - The combined length of the double line and leader shall not exceed 20 feet.

-- Any type of live, dead or artificial bait can be used and are scored equally.
+- Any type of live, dead or artificial bait can be used.

 - Four anglers per team/boat, per day are permitted, with no restrictions.